splunk/splunk-connect-for-snmp/docs/configuration/snmp-data-format.md

 ### Metric index

-The rule is, if we poll a profile with AT LEAST one metric value, it will go to the metric index and will be enriched with all the textual fields we have for this object.
+The rule is, if we poll a profile with AT LEAST one metric value, it will go to the metric index and will be enriched with all the textual fields you have for the object.
 For example, when polling:

 ```yaml
 profile_with_one_metric: